Nonprofit Certificate Intensive Track

 Hundreds of participants from across the country take part in the Intensive Track Program designed to give nonprofit professionals the skills and expertise needed to succeed in the sector.
 The Nonprofit Management Intensive Track Program periodically offers this opportunity to 25 participants.
 The Program explores 8 key areas of nonprofit management through courses taught by instructors who are established practitioners and scholars from a variety of disciplines within the nonprofit arena.
 Participants are able to complete the requirement for the Duke Certificate in Nonprofit Management in 8 days.

-Courses include the following areas of nonprofit management: Nonprofit Organizations: Board Development and Governance, Fundraising, Planning and Evaluation, Social Enterprise, Employment Law, Human Resource Development, Financial Management and Sustainable Strategic Planning.
+Courses include the following areas of nonprofit management: Nonprofit Organizations: Board Development and Governance, Fundraising, Planning and Evaluation, Grant Writing, Employment Law, Human Resource Development, Financial Management and Sustainable Strategic Planning.
 Participants are given the opportunity to discuss their own challenges and pose questions to the group in the search for guidance.

 You may register online with our secure, real-time registration system or contact our registration for assistance at learnmore@duke.edu